 The annual exclusion applies to gifts to each donee.
 In other words, if you give a gift of $15,000 in 2020, to one of your children you can also give each of your other children an individual gift of $15,000.
 The annual exclusion will apply to each gift given to each child.
 A husband and wife together can give $30,000 to each donee without gift tax consequences.

 Each year a gift is made, a gift tax return should be completed and filed with the Internal Revenue Service.
-The form is due by April 15th following the year in which the gift is made.
+The form is due by the tax deadline of the following year in which the gift is made.

 If you should have any questions, please consult your attorney, accountant, or you may call the Internal Revenue Service at their toll-free number, (800) 829-1040.